 C. Partially melted snow in a snowpack

 Can you crush these winter quiz questions and answers?
-We hope they provide you with many interesting facts and knowledge about this not-so-favorite season.
-If you still want more, then make sure to check out the following flower quiz or this trivia summer quiz.
+We hope they provide you with many interesting facts and knowledge about this not-so-favourite season.
+If you still want more, then make sure to check out the following flower quiz, spring quiz, or this trivia summer quiz.